rumca-js/Django-link-archive/README_install.md

 Notes:

- - celery beat seems to be not running
  - the image uses 'admin' user, with 'admin' password.
 Django can be accessed locally with 127.0.0.1:8000, via browser.

 # Overview